jeftegoes/AwsOverview/Networking & Content Delivery/Amazon CloudFront.md

     ![Amazon CloudFront EC2 as an Origin](/Images/Networking%20&%20Content%20Delivery/AmazonCloudFrontEC2Origin.png)
   - S3 website (must first enable the bucket as a static S3 website).
   - Any HTTP backend we want.
-- **ATTENTION!** CloudFront doesn't require the origin to be hosted on AWS—it can point to any publicly accessible HTTP/HTTPS server, including one running in your on-premise data center.
+- **IMPORTANT!** CloudFront doesn't require the origin to be hosted on AWS—it can point to any publicly accessible HTTP/HTTPS server, including one running in your on-premise data center.

 ## 1.2.
 CloudFront at a high level